top of page

 The motto of the association is “Friendship through Flowers” and any person or organization accepting that objective is welcome to join us as a member of Ikebana International.

-I.I.N.Y. does not teach or endorse any single type of ikebana.
+I.I.N.Y. does not teach or endorse any single type of Ikebana.
 It is an association that encompasses many different schools.
-The members are people who enjoy and practice ikebana and have interests in other traditional Japanese art forms.
+The members are people who enjoy and practice Ikebana and have interests in other traditional Japanese art forms.

 Some schools stress classical styles; others focus on free style, and some a blend of both.
-Our members gain the opportunity to learn about ikebana of many different schools – their inspirations, styles, philosophy, history, and techniques – We benefit from those interactions through meetings, demonstrations, exhibitions and other events.
+Our members gain the opportunity to learn about Ikebana of many different schools – their inspirations, styles, philosophy, history, and techniques – We benefit from those interactions through meetings, demonstrations, exhibitions and other events.

 Membership is open to people who are interested in the art of Ikebana and the ideals of I.I.N.Y., regardless of their previous experience or association with any Ikebana Schools.